Pressure Sensors by Applied Measurements UK Manufacturer

 To calculate the pressure, vibrating elements are used to gauge the change in vibration on a molecular level of the different material elements due to changes in pressure.

-This technology uses the change of capacitance due to change of the distance between the plates of a capacitor because of change in pressure to calculate the pressure.
+This technology uses the change of capacitance due to the change in the distance between the plates of a capacitor because of the change in pressure to calculate the pressure.

 Pressure Sensor Applications

 Pressure sensors are used in a wide variety of applications.
 When used directly to measure pressure, applications include weather instrumentation, aerospace and defence, research and development, automotive and many other machinery or equipment that has pressure functionality implemented.

 They can be used in hydraulic systems, water depth, pneumatics, marine, sewage, gas, medical, food and beverage processing, tank level/contents, HVAC systems, agricultural equipment, aerospace and chemicals.